vesoft-inc/nebula/docs/manual-EN/3.build-develop-and-administration/3.deploy-and-administrations/server-administration/storage-service-administration/job-manager.md

 -----------------------------------------------------------------------------
 ```

-For explanations on the returned results, please refer to the previous section [List Single Job Information](#list-single-job-information).
+For details on the returned results, please refer to the previous section [List Single Job Information](#list-single-job-information).

 ### BACKUP JOB

-The `BACKUP JOB <from_id> <to_id>`  statement archives a job when there are too many jobs.
+The `BACKUP JOB <from_id> <to_id>`  statement archives jobs when there are too many jobs.
 The archived jobs are no longer visible in the console.
-If you show an archived job, an error is thrown.
+If you use the `SHOW` command to display an archived job, an error is thrown.

 ```ngql
 nebula> BACKUP JOB 0 22